2019–2020 Hong Kong protests: Intensification and sieges of the universities

 Protesters clashed with the police late at night on 3 November 2019.
 Alex Chow Tsz-lok, a 22-year-old student at the Hong Kong University of Science and Technology (HKUST), was later found unconscious on the second floor of the estate's car park.
 He died on 8 November following two unsuccessful brain surgeries.
 After his death, protesters engaged in flash rallies against the police and attended vigils in various districts of Hong Kong.
 They blamed the police for his death, though the police denied any involvement.
 In response to Chow's death, protesters planned a city-wide strike starting on 11 November by disrupting transport in the morning in various districts of Hong Kong.
-That morning, a policeman fired live rounds in Sai Wan Ho, in response to an unarmed 21 year-old attempting to snatch his gun.
+That morning, a policeman fired live rounds in Sai Wan Ho, in response to an unarmed 21 year-old attempting to swat his gun aside.
 On 14 November, an elderly man named Luo Changqing died from a head injury which he had sustained the previous day during a confrontation between two groups of anti-government protesters and residents in Sheung Shui.

 For the first time, during a standoff on 11 November, police shot numerous rounds of tear gas, sponge grenades and rubber bullets into the campuses of universities, while protesters threw bricks and petrol bombs in response.
 Student protesters from the Chinese University of Hong Kong (CUHK) confronted the police for two consecutive days.
 After the conflict, protesters briefly occupied several universities.
 A major conflict between protesters and police took place in Hung Hom on 17 November after protesters took control of the Hong Kong Polytechnic University (PolyU) and blockaded the Cross-Harbour Tunnel.
 Thus began the siege of PolyU by police which ended with them storming onto the campus and arresting several protesters and volunteer medics in the early morning of 18 November.
+On March 11, 2023, 20 people were jailed for up to 64 months over riot near besieged PolyU campus in 2019.